seismograph/seismograph/source/articles/about.html.markdown

 ---
 To be honest, we're not entirely sure what Seismograph is yet.

-We do know that we've got a desire to build thought-provoking visualizations that tell good stories about real data and that we needed a place to put them.
+We <em>do</em> know that we've got a desire to build thought-provoking visualizations and that we needed a place to put them.

-We're seeking to create content that teaches us about ourselves.
+We're seeking to tell great stories built on real data &mdash; creating content that teaches us about ourselves.

 END_SUMMARY